ScilifelabDataCentre/pathogens-portal/content/english/dashboards/covid_quantification/_index.md

 ---

 <div class="alert alert-info">
-Data will now exclusively be updated on the <a href="https://swedish-pathogens-portal.scilifelab-2-dev.sys.kth.se/dashboards/slu-wastewater/">new version of this dashboard</a> found on the beta-version of the site.
-Please refer to that dashboard for future updates.
+To see data updates, please go to the new <a href="https://swedish-pathogens-portal.scilifelab-2-dev.sys.kth.se/dashboards/slu-wastewater/sars-cov-2/">SARS-CoV-2 quantification tab</a>, found on the beta-version of the site.
+Data on this page will no longer be updated.
 </div>

 ## Introduction